 ANSWER: The City is without knowledge or information of the alleged misconduct involving plaintiff as asserted in the complaint against the Defendant Officers.
-Based on police department reports and plaintiff's guilty plea, the City denies the remaining allegations contained in paragraph 17.
+Based on police department reports and plaintiff's guilty plea in Case No. 04 CR 10324, the City denies the remaining allegations contained in paragraph 17.

-18. The false story fabricated by the individual officer defendants included their concocted claim that they saw plaintiff holding a bag of drugs and plaintiff ran from the officers.
+18. The false story fabricated by the individual officer defendants included their concocted claim that they saw plaintiff spit bags of drugs out of his mouth.

 ANSWER: The City is without knowledge or information of the alleged misconduct involving plaintiff as asserted in the complaint against the Defendant Officers.
-Based on police department reports and plaintiff's guilty plea, the City denies the remaining allegations contained in paragraph 18.
+Based on police department reports and plaintiff's guilty plea in Case No. 04 CR 10324, the City denies the remaining allegations contained in paragraph 18.